qlibs/mph/README.md

     > `mph` takes advantage of knowing the key/value pairs at compile-time as well as the specific hardware instructions.
       `mph` evaluates, at compile-time, which policies can be used and which will deliver the fastest performance.
-      `mph, then, picks the 'best' one and apply input data to it.
+      `mph`, then, picks the 'best' one and apply input data to it.

 - Can I do better than `mph` (performance wise)?